antevertonlima/l5-code-curso-ionic/codedelivery-app/www/lib/pusher-websocket-iso/README.markdown

 # Pusher Javascript Client

-This library is an open source client that allows Javascript web browser clients to connect to the [Pusher](http://pusher.com/) WebSocket API.
-It also supports fallback to HTTP connection transports.
+This library is an open source client that allows Javascript clients to connect to the [Pusher webservice](http://pusherapp.com/).
 It is highly recommended that you use the hosted version of this file to stay up to date with the latest updates.

 We have included the source code for following libraries: